-- There is a substantial contribution from 'conduct disorder', from age 5 to 24yrs. more so than for females - Alcohol use and drug use disorders are substantial contributors from 15 through to the early 50's.
-Both issues are a greater burden in NEL.

-• Schizophrenia is a substantial issue from 30 through to early 60s in both Districts.
+- There is a substantial contribution from 'conduct disorder', from age 5 to 24yrs. more so than for females. - Alcohol use and drug use disorders are substantial contributors from 15 through to the early 50's. - Schizophrenia is a substantial issue from 30 through to early 60s.